xiaoylu/leetcode_category/FenwickTree/Readme.md

 Since there are at most `O(log N)` such partial sums, each query takes `O(log N)` time.

-NOTE, the node `0` is a dummy node.
+NOTE, the node `0` is a dummy node and the tree is 1-indexed (instead of 0-indexed)

 ```
 // For each query of prefix sum, we sum up the